Spadinuh/Dancer/README.md

 # Dancer
-Modified the code of the grid to create the shape of a ballerina With the shape I got, I made a poster for a dance show.
+Modified the code of the grid to create the shape of a ballerina and then I used it to make a poster for a dance show.